 Measure 3/4 inch space from the edge and pin fabric edges together.

 If you are looking for the no sew option, just insert the heat activated iron-on adhesive into the 3/4 inch you left and iron on according to the manufacturer’s directions.

 I used a hand held Sew Quick.
-My stitch was ALLLL over the place.
+My top stitch was ALLLL over the place.
 (Like I said, newborn in the sling the whole time.)
-But I didn’t worry about it and it came out great.
+But I didn’t worry about getting a straight line and it came out great.
 This is a no-stress project and you really won’t see the hem very much anyway.

 … that also opens up into an easy and simple DIY nursing cover.

-Funny thing is, I will use this tutorial even if I WASN’T breastfeeding.
-It’s really just a stylish infinity design scarf that happens to open up into a nursing cover.
+Funny thing is, I would use this easy nursing cover tutorial even if I WASN’T breastfeeding.
+It’s really just a stylish infinity design scarf that happens to open up into a nursing cover and it provides full coverage.
 Do you think you will make this homemade nursing cover yourself?
 Will you chose the no sew option?